 Yes, but with caution.
 A slow cooker or crock pot heats by evenly spreading heat throughout the ceramic bowl.
 A pressure cook heats by building pressure inside the sealed canister, in turn, pressure cooking the food.
-When using the slow cook function on a instant pot, it will still build up pressure, just a lower pressure.
-If trying to use this setting, read through this post for step by step instructions.
+When using the slow cook function on an instant pot, it will still build up pressure, just a lower pressure.
+If trying to use this setting, read through this post for step-by-step instructions.

 All substitution options are a 1:1 substitution unless noted otherwise.

-BBQ Sauce: Other sauces with fairly liquid consistency, such as Millers Mustard and salsa can be substituted for barbecue sauce.
+BBQ Sauce: Other sauces with fairly liquid consistency, such as Miller mustard and salsa can be substituted for barbecue sauce.

 Mustard: your favorite mustard can be used, but we love using Koops Spicy Brown Mustard, this can also be left out.